VidHalluc: Evaluating Temporal Hallucinations in Multimodal Large Language Models for Video Understanding: DINO-HEAL

 Tables~\ref{tab:ach_mitigated} and \ref{tab:sth_mitigated} show the results of the ACH and STH tasks when baseline models are augmented with our hallucination mitigation method, DINO-HEAL.
 A particularly noteworthy observation is the significant improvement in scores for Video-LLaVA and VILA 1.5 on the STH task.
 Previously, these models consistently defaulted to answering ``Yes" regardless of the correct location-based response.
 With the integration of DINO-HEAL, however, they demonstrate an improved ability to discern and appropriately respond with "No" when necessary, as elaborated in Section~\ref{sec:tsh-detail}.
 This indicates a meaningful enhancement in their spatial reasoning and decision-making capabilities.
 This improvement underscores the potential of DINO-HEAL to refine spatial reasoning and address their shortcomings effectively.

 Tables~\ref{tab:dinoheal-ach-example} and~\ref{tab:dinoheal-tsh-example} further detail the results for Video-ChatGPT, Video-LLaVA, and VideoLLaMA2 on the ACH and TSH tasks, comparing performance with and without DINO-HEAL.
 For the ACH task, we use the binary QA accuracy metric.
-Without DINO-HEAL, none of the models can predict all question pairs correctly, though VideoLLaMA2 can infer the second question pair accurately.
-When DINO-HEAL is applied, however, all models succeed in predicting both pairs accurately, showcasing the method’s effectiveness in mitigating hallucinations and enhancing model comprehension.

-On the TSH task, we observe additional improvements.
+Without DINO-HEAL, none of the models correctly predict all question pairs, though VideoLLaMA2 is able to infer the second question pair accurately.
+When DINO-HEAL is applied, however, all models can predict both pairs accurately, showcasing the method’s effectiveness in mitigating hallucinations.
+On the TSH task, we observe further improvements.
 Initially, Video-ChatGPT recognizes that two actions occur simultaneously, while the ground truth sequence is ``starting a fire'' followed by ``gutting a fish''.
-Video-LLaVA and VideoLLaMA2 only identified one action, ``starting a fire''.
-After integrating DINO-HEAL, all three models correctly identify and sequence both actions, underscoring the method's capability to enhance temporal contextual understanding in complex tasks.
+Video-LLaVA and VideoLLaMA2 only identify one action, ``starting a fire''.
+After integrating DINO-HEAL, all three models correctly identify and sequence both actions, underscoring the method's ability to enhance temporal understanding in complex tasks.